microsoft/BotFramework-WebChat/SAMPLES.md

 You can find the full list of all settings that the Web Chat control understands [here](https://github.com/Microsoft/BotFramework-WebChat/tree/v4/packages/component/src/Styles/defaultStyleSetOptions.js).

+These settings will generate a *style set*, which is a set of CSS rules enhanced with [glamor](https://github.com/threepointone/glamor).
+You can find the full list of CSS styles generated in the style set [here](https://github.com/Microsoft/BotFramework-WebChat/blob/v4/packages/component/src/Styles/createStyleSet.js).

 ## Change font or color

 Instead of using the default background color and the fonts used inside of the chat bubbles, you can customize those to match the style of the target web page.
 The code snippet below allows you to change the background color of messages from the user and from the bot.